erfanzar/FJFormer/README.md

 # FJFormer

-a package for custom Jax Flax Functions and Utils Welcome to FJFormer - A collection of useful functions and utilities for Flax and JAX!
+Embark on a journey of paralleled/unparalleled computational prowess with FJFormer - an arsenal of custom Jax Flax Functions and Utils that elevate your AI endeavors to new heights!

 ## Overview